alexsauter/navalarchimedes/README.md

          HID:require('node-hid')
     },
   ```
-The crc-code, needed for coding the transmission of commands to the controller - but not needed for receiving buttons and such, is added as part of a function-node, taken and adapted from https://github.com/Pecacheu/dualshock/blob/master/crc.js .<br><br>
+The crc-code, needed for coding the transmission of commands to the controller - but not needed for receiving buttons and such, is added as part of a function-node, taken and adapted from https://github.com/Pecacheu/dualshock/blob/master/crc.js .<br>

-The original source of the parcing of the receiving buffer from the DS4 controller is based on the work of https://github.com/seidtgeist/node-ds4 .
+The original source of the parcing of the receiving buffer from the DS4 controller is based on the work of https://github.com/seidtgeist/node-ds4 .<br>
+The bluetooth controller has first to be connected on an OS-level, but will then be automatically detected by the subflow-node.

 ## The project during the periode 2019-2023

-The project before the year 2024 was dependent on several npm packages, preferably installed directly into the .node-red folder.
+The project before the year 2024 was parcing the mavlink protocol internally, and was thus dependent on several npm packages, preferably installed directly into the .node-red folder.
   ```sh
   npm install bindings nan prebuild-install process serialport crc jspack underscore util events mavlink process npm install node-hid